Sydney mall attacker may have targeted women, police say, as more details emerge of his six victims - KESQ

 Baby stabbed in attack ‘doing well’

-More details are emerging about the six people killed in Saturday’s attack, including a mother whose baby was also stabbed and a security guard who was on his first day keeping watch at the mall that was struck.
+More details are emerging about the six people killed in Saturday’s attack, including a mother whose baby was also stabbed, a Chinese student, and a security guard who was on his first day keeping watch at the mall that was struck.

 Among the victims is Ashlee Good, 38, who was described by her family in a statement as “a beautiful mother, daughter, sister, partner, friend, all round outstanding human and so much more.”